stb-tester/stb-tester/README.rst

     lircd.conf.

   irnetbox:<hostname>:<output>:<config_file>
-    RedRat irNetBox-III network-controlled infrared emitter hardware.
+    RedRat irNetBox network-controlled infrared emitter hardware.
-    `hostname` is the hostname or IP address of the irNetBox-III device.
+    `hostname` is the hostname or IP address of the irNetBox device.
     `output` is the infrared output to use, a number between 1 and 16 (inclusive). `config_file` is the configuration file that describes the infrared protocol to use; it can be created with RedRat's (Windows-only) "IR Signal Database Utility".
+    stbt supports the irNetBox models II and III.

   vr:<hostname>:<port>
     A "virtual remote" that communicates with the set-top box over TCP.